-Write annotations in comments or not in comments (it doesn't matter which).
+The distributed .jar files can be used for pluggable type-checking of client code.
+The .jar files are only compatible with a Java 8 JVM.
 Developers perform pluggable type-checking in-house to detect errors and verify their absence.
-When you create .class files, use the Checker Framework compiler (Section 31) and running each relevant type system.
+When you create .class files, run each relevant type system.
 Create the distributed .jar files from those .class files, and also include the contents of checker-framework/checker/dist/checker-qual.jar from the Checker Framework distribution, to define the annotations.